HotBitmapGG/CreditSesameRingView/README.md

 # CreditSesameRingView

-Imitation of Ali credit sesame new old ring view.
+Imitation of Ali credit sesame new old ring view,If you feel like it, give me a star, please support, thank you.

 ## Screenshots Gif